-Microfinance, though a later entry in BEES’s developmental activities, is playing a vital role in changing the socio-economic condition of the target people since 1988.
-Earlier in 1980 as a project of CRWRC, in collaboration with Bangladesh bank and later with RajshahiKrishiUnnoyan Bank (RAKUB), BEES has started to work under the microfinance program.
-Currently, Microfinance is the major program of BEES and provides the much-needed capital to the beneficiaries to implement in various fields of developmental activities which help them generate income for their concerned families.
-It has truly orchestrated a way for poverty alleviation through microfinance along with human resource development, income generation, and other promotional activities.
+BEES’s Microfinance program has been playing a vital role in changing the socio-economic condition of the target people since 1988.
+Earlier in 1980 as a project of CRWRC, in collaboration with Bangladesh bank and later with Rajshahi Krishi Unnoyan Bank (RAKUB), BEES started working under microfinance program.
+Currently, Microfinance is the major program of BEES and provides the much needed capital to the beneficiaries to implement in various fields of development activities which help them generate income for their families.
+It has truly orchestrated a way for poverty alleviation through microfinance along with human resource development, income generation and other promotional activities.

 Goal of Microfinance

 Enhancing the scope of social-economic uplift and empowering the disadvantaged people especially women through Microfinance.

 BEES designed its Microfinance Program based on social realities and sustainable development.
 The major objectives of MF program` are:

 BEES’s microfinance program is a packaged program for socio-economic development and poverty reduction.
 The components of this program are:

 BEES organized the rural and urban poor people under a formal samity office following certain rules and regulations under microfinance program.

 BEES Microfinance program has three types of savings components, which are: